Chesney Brown: Development

-In July 2010, it was announced that Chesney will hook up with newcomer Katy Armstrong (Georgia May Foote) in a storyline which will involve the 17-year-old losing his virginity.
+In July 2010, it was announced that Chesney would have sex with newcomer Katy Armstrong (Georgia May Foote) in a storyline involving the 17-year-old losing his virginity.
 A spokesperson for Coronation Street said "We have all seen Chesney grow up so it’s going to be a huge milestone for him and the viewers.
 We all remember that sweet little kid who first arrived in the Street with his mum Cilla.
 But that was seven years ago and he’s about to become a man.
 The storyline will be handled responsibly and the two characters will discuss what contraceptives to use."

 In February 2011, it was announced that Katy Armstrong will decide that she wants a baby with Chesney in a forthcoming storyline.
 Katy (Georgia May Foote) will make the suggestion of starting a family to Chesney in the weeks ahead - leaving him shocked as he believes they are too young for parenthood.
 However, after Katy continues to push the idea, Chesney (Sam Aston) is expected to change his mind and begin looking for a flat that he can rent with his girlfriend.
 Discussing Fiz's reaction, a Coronation Street source said "After just having a child herself she knows how hard it is.
 She doesn't want him ruining his life by becoming a dad when he's still a kid."

 But they have a baby boy called Joseph anyway.

 In September 2011, it was revealed that Chesney's dog Schmeichel would be put to sleep in an upcoming storyline.
 "It will be heartbreaking for Chesney - and for viewers," a Corrie source told The Sunday Mirror.
 "But bosses think the time is right for Schmeichel to leave the show."
 In response to complaints about Schmeichel's fate, a Coronation Street spokesperson told The Mirror: "Great Danes do not live forever and the storyline has been decided upon."
 Speaking to Soaplife, Aston admitted that he will miss scenes alongside the Great Dane.
 He explained: "Having his beloved dog put to sleep is not an option Chesney is willing to consider.
 Schmeichel has always been there for him; when Cilla, Les and even Fiz let him down, Schmeichel was always there.
 Chesney would do anything it takes to help out his faithful pal.
 He would go thousands of pounds into debt if he has to."
 Paying tribute to Schmeichel, Aston added: "I will [miss him]; he has been such a massive part of Chesney's character.
 The first thing people want to know when I'm out and about is where my dog is.
 He's probably one of the most popular characters on the show.
 It's horrible because I've grown up with him."